Panology of Science Fiction: G

 This Universe Wants To Kill You

 Why are punters so afraid of nuclear technology?
 Is it the technology?
-Is it the nuclear?
+Is it the word nuclear?
 This is as puzzling to me as modern politics and economics.

 It makes no sense.
 This fear.

 We exist in a universe that is constantly creating and destroying.
 Life is spawned from all this violence, and threatened by it.
-Life has to combat disease, superstorms, earthquakes, meteor impacts, supernovas, gamma-ray bursts and that is just the natural world.
+Life has to combat disease, superstorms, earthquakes, meteor impacts, supernovas, and gamma-ray bursts and that is just the natural world.
 The human world is even deadlier.

 Continue reading “This Universe Wants To Kill You”